 The program provides a more efficient and convenient process for residents who want to contest these citations but don't want to travel to the Cook County Courthouse in Skokie or wait through long court calls.
 As well, the costs associated with bringing cases to court are reduced -- from the $135 fee charged by the Circuit Court to $50 imposed by Glenview to cover some of the costs of the Village's enforcement effort.

-Administrative hearings are typically scheduled the fourth Wednesday of the month at Village Hall, 2500 East Lake Avenue, in the Burnham Board Room.
+Administrative hearings are typically scheduled the third Wednesday of the month at Village Hall, 2500 East Lake Avenue, in the Burnham Board Room.

 For questions or information related to the Administrative Adjudication process, contact Lori Grandi, Administrative Coordinator, at (847) 904-4302.